- Dr Rochelle Constantine & Emma Carroll (University of Auckland) – Determining microplastic ingestion through Bryde’s whale scat sample analysis

 We have facilitated in data collection of their studies for the entirety of the company’s history which has led to a great ongoing working relationship.
 Studies of note that we have assisted with include the first ever abundance estimate of Bryde’s whales in the Hauraki Gulf.

-You can view PDFs of the studies we have been involved with along with their other work can be found on the Marine Mammal Ecology Group website.
+You can view PDFs of the studies we have been involved with on the Marine Mammal Ecology Group website.

 Dr Karen Stockin and her team at the Cetacean Ecology Research Group (formerly known as the Coastal-Marine Research Group) also study a variety of marine life in the Hauraki Gulf and have been using the Dolphin Explorer as a platform of opportunity for many years.
 Their specific strengths are marine mammal biology and ecology.